gaetanHerve/earthBalance/README.md

   - *Decided scenario {year}*: projected temperature at the horizon (trajectory label always assessed against 2100)
   - *CO₂ saved 2024→{year}*: cumulative via trapezoidal integration (GtCO₂)
   - *Annual reduction in {year}*: annual delta vs. baseline at the horizon (GtCO₂/yr)

+### Tipping Points (`/bascules`)

+Five critical climate tipping points (permafrost thaw, coral bleaching, Amazon dieback, Arctic sea-ice loss, AMOC weakening).
+Each tipping point has a **trigger threshold** based on projected temperature or forest cover.
+The `tippingPoints.store` watches simulator projections in real time and records the year each threshold is crossed.

+### Systemic Map (`/carte-systemique`)

+Interactive causal graph (Cytoscape.js) with **19 nodes** (physical, ecosystem, societal) and **61 cause-and-effect relationships**.
+Each edge indicates whether the influence is aggravating (`positive`) or beneficial (`negative`) from a human perspective — an app-specific convention, not standard graph notation. **5 named feedback loops** are highlightable (permafrost-carbon, forest-carbon, extremes-forests, health-inequality, geopolitics-migration).
+IPCC AR6 references attached to nodes and edges are clickable and open the corresponding PDF at the correct page.

 ### Correlations (`/correlations`)